René Rougeau: Early years (2009–2010)

-Following graduating from UNLV, Rougeau joined the Nevada Pride of the International Basketball League before going undrafted in the 2009 NBA draft.
-He then joined the Clayton Showtime of the American Basketball Association in December 2009.
+In 2009, Rougeau had a stint with the Nevada Pride of the International Basketball League and the Clayton Showtime of the American Basketball Association.

-On February 12, 2010, Rougeau signed with the Southland Sharks for the 2010 New Zealand NBL season.
-He went on to be named in the All-Star Five after averaging 16.2 points, 9.2 rebounds, 2.1 assists, 3.7 steals and 1.5 blocks in 19 games.
+In February 2010, Rougeau signed with the Southland Sharks of the New Zealand National Basketball League (NZNBL) for the 2010 season, the team's inaugural season in the league.
+In 19 games, he averaged 16.2 points, 9.2 rebounds, 2.1 assists, 3.7 steals and 1.5 blocks per game.
+He was subsequently named to the New Zealand NBL All-Star Five.